KreAch3R/aa-proxy-oap/kernel/README.md

 sudo apt install bc bison flex libssl-dev make git clone --branch rpi-5.10.y https://github.com/raspberrypi/linux
 ```
-Then, you need to apply the necessary patches for the `accessory` function.
-The two patches included in the repo are for 5.10y raspberry pi 32bit armhf kernel:
+Then, you need to apply the necessary patch for the `accessory` function.
+In constrast to `AAWirelessDongle`, we don't need the `0002-Remove-cyclic-dependency-between-f_accessory-and-lib.patch`.

-These patches should be able to be applied on top of the `rpi-5.10.y` kernel source, by running:
+The patch should be able to be applied on top of the `rpi-5.10.y` kernel source, by running:
 ```
 git am < 0001-Backport-and-apply-patches-for-Android-Accessory-mod.patch
-git am < 0002-Remove-cyclic-dependency-between-f_accessory-and-lib.patch
 ```

 After applying, continue with building: